mcer12/CSCZ-Boilerplate/README.md

 Not implemented (PR welcome):
 - Quick view

 This theme is, just like the original Boilerplate, meant for development.
 The goal is for it to be fully compatible with latest versions of CS-Cart (currently version 4.x).
-Should be working fine now, though still in beta.

 ## Installation
 1. Copy **cscz-boilerplate** and **example_child_theme** directories to your project's design/themes path.